Why won't my Mac update? Top tips

 The macOS installation couldn't be completed.

-Or are you experiencing freezing, stalling or crashing during the download?
-Don't worry; we've got the reasons why and the tricks to help.
+Or are you experiencing freezing, stalling, or crashing during the download?
+Don't worry; we've got the reasons why and the tricks to help you update your Mac smoothly.

-Thankfully we've got all the troubleshooting tips you need if you're experiencing freezing, crashing or stalling during the download process.
+Thankfully, we've got all the troubleshooting tips you need if you're experiencing freezing, crashing, or stalling during the macOS download process and software update.

 So, let's get started: what's the first step?

-If you're trying to install macOS Big Sur as a starting point, it's worth checking that your Mac is actually compatible.
+If you're trying to install macOS Ventura as a starting point, it's worth checking that your Mac is actually compatible.

 Here's a handy list from Apple that shows you which devices are compatible.

 The single most common reason your Mac won't update is lack of space.
-For instance, if you're upgrading from macOS Sierra or later to macOS Big Sur, this update requires 35.5 GB, but if you're upgrading from a much earlier release, you'll need 44.5 GB of available storage.
+For instance, if you're upgrading from macOS Monterey to macOS Ventura, this update requires 25 GB, but if you're upgrading from a much earlier release, you'll need even more available storage to ensure that the software update is successful.

 Here's how to check your available disk space:

-Select the Apple menu > About This Mac > Storage.
+Select the Apple menu > About This Mac > More Info > Storage Settings.

 Once the bar loads, you'll get a quick overview of your available storage.